Last update: November 22, 2025

 github.com/xiaq/edit.elv ^

-github.com/muesli/elvish-libs ^
+github.com/muesli/elvish-libs

-github.com/iwoloschin/elvish-packages
+# github.com/iwoloschin/elvish-packages

 The modules within each package get loaded individually below.

-Automatic proxy settings
+Automatic proxy settings#

-, commonly used by command-line programs, the proxy module allows me to define a test which determines when the proxy should be used, so that the change is done automatically.
+When I am in the office, I need to use a proxy to access the Internet.
+For macOS applications, the proxy is set automatically using a company-provided PAC file.
+For the environment variables http_proxy and https_proxy, commonly used by command-line programs, the proxy module allows me to define a test which determines when the proxy should be used, so that the change is done automatically.
 We load this early on so that other modules which need to access the network get the correct settings already.

 First, we load the module and set the proxy host.